gasparka/thesis/docs/vhdl_extensions.rst

         nexts: next_t;
     end record;

-Next step is to call MAC_0 operation on the input and then pass the output trough MAC_1, whom output is the final output (:numref:`mac-series-main`).
+The next step is to call MAC_0 operation on the input and then pass the output trough MAC_1, whose output is the final output (:numref:`mac-series-main`).

 .. code-block:: vhdl
-    :caption: Function that connects two MAC's in series
+    :caption: Function that connects two MAC's in series, in OOP-style VHDL
     :name: mac-series-main

     procedure main(self:inout self_t; a: integer; ret_0:out integer) is